 Because joyspotting is an easy-to-apply mind hack, people use this as a technique to get over FOMO (aka fear of missing out), as well.

 For example, if you are jealous of a friend’s vacation pictures on social media, think about your last vacation or the last cool thing you did.
 Focus on how fun it was, as much as you can.
 This might not promote a full-on upward spiral, but it can slow your decent into envy or self-loathing.

 (Another thing to note about social media.
 It’s difficult not to compare our lives to other peoples’ “highlight reels”, so it’s worth remembering that people usually only share “the good stuff” on social media.
 There are two sides to every story.
 You never know what people are going through behind the scenes.)

 The key in all of this is that you don’t need to stop your negative thinkings completely in order to experience an upward spiral.
 We get it; that’s very hard.
 You just need to juxtapose your patterned thinking with a few positive thoughts that naturally even out the balance.
+Make sense?

 Every little bit of practice you can do to prevent negative thinking re-wires your neural pathways.
 This will help you ward off negative thinking in the future, as well.
 Like exercise, it works wonders for depression.

 Related: Experiencing acute stress?
 Try this Helpful Grounding Exercise for Calming Spiraling Thoughts and learn How To Be Less Sensitive To Other People’s Emotions.

 Need more help?
 Read This If You’re Having a Panic Attack.